How can we help? 👋

 Does changing display units change my data?

 No. Display preferences never change stored data, calculations, or reports.
+This is intentional—Scaler preserves your original input values to maintain auditability and traceability.

 Best practices for onboarding